ccyuen/personal-website/README.md

 # Personal Website
-Welcome to my website, you can learn more about me if you click [here](https://ccyuen.github.io/)
+Welcome to my website, I'm currently building this so please be patient and check back :)

-Bootstrapped with create-react-app and built with React, TS and SASS.
+Bootstrapped with create-react-app and built with React and TS.